What is the difference between yoga and bioenergetic therapy?

 So, the basis of bioenergetic therapy starts with focusing on what is happening inside.
 It is being mindfully aware and building intention.
 And in that way, it is similar to yoga.
 Both yoga and bioenergetic therapy are about building mindfulness and intention.
 Because when you live mindfully and intentionally you are going to be more in control of what you do.

 The difference between yoga and bioenergetic therapy is emotional expression.
 In bioenergetics, once you become mindful of what’s happening in your body, then you allow yourself to express it emotionally.
 And from my understanding of how yoga works, that is not necessarily what you do.
-You may notice what is there but you don’t express it.
+You may notice what is there but expressing and understanding your emotions is not the focus of yoga.

 Oftentimes, in order to feel more at equilibrium, it’s important for us to discharge this buildup of energy in our bodies.
 Energy builds up in different ways.
 For example; we take in food, and energy builds up, and we eliminate it in a private room.
 So, by the same method, energy can enter into our body from interactions we have with people.
 And sometimes, this results in an emotional energy buildup from dealing with people; angry, frustrated, stressed out, etc.